TECHNICAL I ELECTRIC BASICS

 closed circuit

 An open circuit is when there is a break in a circuit.
-It can be due to a fault or a switch in OFF position.
-The following diagram shows an open circuit, a switch in Off position.
+It can be due to a fault or a switch in the OFF position.
+The following diagram shows an open circuit, with a switch in Off position.

 open circuit

-In the 19th century J.J Thompson a physicist discovered electrons, which he said are the ones that cause current or which flow.
+In the 19th century, J.J.
+Thompson, a physicist, discovered electrons, which he said are the ones that cause current or which flow.

-Before the descovery of electrons, scientists in the 17th century decided that current flows from positive to negative following the first discovery.
-After the discovery of electrons it was then difficult to change the direction because most textbooks where written and electrical symbols of components like diodes were designed to follow the first direction.
+After the discovery of electrons, it was then difficult to change the direction because most textbooks were written and electrical symbols of components like diodes were designed to follow the first direction.

 Till today the flow of current from positive to negative is accepted as the general direction of flow of current but it has nothing to do with electrons.